pythagorean/PyCoolcats/README.md

-# coolcats
+# Coolcats
-Python port of clutter, a fully distributed social messaging app built on Holochain
+**Python port of Clutter, a fully distributed social messaging app built on Holochain**

 See https://github.com/holochain/clutter for the code that is being ported.